Sentier de la Pierre-levée à Sauliac-sur-Célé

 53 km in 2 to 3 days

-The Rocamadour route stretches for almost 300 km, from Figeac to La Romieu via Agen.
-It comprises the GR®6, GR®64 and GR®652 trails.
-Let’s opt for two to three days’ walking on the Figeac to Rocamadour section.
+The Rocamadour route stretches for almost 300 km, from Figeac to La Romieu, via Agen.
+It follows several signposted trails: the GR®6, GR®64 and GR®652.
+Here, we’re opting for a two- to three-day walk from Figeac to Rocamadour.
 From Figeac, take the Chemin de la Curie towards Cardaillac.
-This village, listed as one of France’s Most Beautiful Villages, takes us back to the time of the lords.
-After a break in the medieval garden, we continue our walk towards Lacapelle-Marival, our first stopover.
-The château, residence of the Cardaillac family for 4 centuries, is at the heart of the village.
-The second stage takes us to Gramat, passing the bastide town of Rudelle and Théminettes.
-From Gramat to Rocamadour, the route is magnificent.
-The arrival of this third stage at the foot of the holy city through the Alzou valley is one of the highlights of the trip.
-From the main street, the 233 steps lead up to the Notre-Dame chapel, one of the village’s eight churches and chapels.
-It’s here that we meet the wooden silhouette of the Black Madonna and her miraculous bell.
-After a rewarding day in Rocamadour, we return to Cahors on the GR®65 via the GR®46 and GR®36.
+Classed as one of France’s most beautiful villages, Cardaillac’s imposing medieval towers take us back to the days of the seigneurs.
+After a break in the medieval garden, we resume our walk towards Lacapelle-Marival, the first stage of our itinerary.
+Its castle, residence of the Cardaillac family for four centuries, sits at the heart of the village.
+The following day, the second stage takes us to Gramat, via Rudelle, the only bastide town in the Lot, and Théminettes.
+The route from Gramat to Rocamadour is magnificent.
+The arrival of this third stage at the foot of the holy city through the Alzou valley is a highlight of the journey.
+233 steps lead up to the Notre-Dame chapel, one of the village’s eight churches and chapels.
+It’s here that the famous Vierge Noire is unveiled, accompanied by its miraculous bell.
+After this unforgettable stopover in Rocamadour, the adventure continues by joining the GR®65 in Cahors via the GR®46 and GR®36.

 Pélerin Sur Le Chemin De Saint Jacques © Lot Tourisme Gil Giuglio 190928 100949Pélerin Sur Le Chemin De Saint Jacques © Lot Tourisme Gil Giuglio 190928 100949